Overview

 By Mayank Mansingh Kaul with Dr Ritu Sethi

 What can the colonial archive reveal about Indian fabrics — and what does it obscure?
 This session explores how British imperial records, from Thomas Wardle’s silk volumes to The Great Exhibition inventories, shaped early studies of Indian textiles.
-Originally compiled to further the empire’s interests, these archives now offer insights into how Indian textiles were viewed, categorised and altered in the colonial imagination.
+Originally compiled to further the empire’s interests, these archives now offer insights into how Indian textiles were viewed, categorised, and altered in the colonial imagination.
 Juxtaposing these with court records and vernacular sources, this session proposes new and critical ways of researching and teaching Indian textile histories today.

 By Mayank Mansingh Kaul with Dr Ritu Sethi